maff/wp-autothumb/readme.txt

 == Installation ==

 1. Download the .zip file and extract it.
-1. Upload the plugin to your `/wp-content/plugins/` directory and make sure your web server has write access to the cache folder and the config file.
+2. Upload the plugin to your `/wp-content/plugins/` directory and make sure your web server has write access to the cache folder and the config file.
-1. Activate the plugin.
+3. Activate the plugin.
-1. Go to Settings - Autothumb and setup the plugin.
-(Especially the password as this is important to prevent abuse of the script).
+4. Go to Settings - AutoThumb and setup the plugin
-1. Have fun!
+5. Have fun!